CVE-2026-23558

 Vulnerability

-This vulnerability involves a race window occurring when a guest transitions its grant table version from v2 to v1 while simultaneously mapping status pages via XENMEM_add_to_physmap.
-It requires an authenticated guest-level attacker to trigger the race condition.
+This is a race condition vulnerability occurring when an HVM or PVH guest switches grant table versions (v2 to v1) while simultaneously mapping status pages via XENMEM_add_to_physmap.
+An attacker must have low privileges (guest access) to trigger the race.

 Business impact